leethomason/alteraorbis/README.txt

 You can either exit the mini-map at your currect location, or initiate grid travel.

-You will need about FIXME gold to build a domain.
+You will need about 300 gold to build a domain.
+(But you can get started with significantly less and add you go.)

 ** Building a Domain **